-Stay in touch with Rachael and visit her other pages:
+Stay in touch with Rachael during her period of absence from USC and visit her other pages:

 * This is an external website and the University of the Sunshine Coast is not responsible for the content.

 Rachael Sharman is a senior lecturer and researcher in the field of psychology, especially child/adolescent development.
 Rachael's research is focused on the optimal and healthy development of the paediatric brain, and has covered the psychological and cognitive impacts of: rare genetic disorders (phenylketonuria; PKU); dietary intake; physical activity/sports involvement; obesity; attention deficit hyperactivity disorder; depression; concussion; acquired brain injury; and childhood trauma.

 After graduating from her first undergraduate degree, Rachael worked for over 15 years in a variety of child-related fields including child protection, juvenile justice (forensics), Indigenous affairs, disability, advocacy and genetic research.
 Rachael personally met with the Queensland Health Minister in 2002 to successfully lobby the government to invest in expanded newborn screening.
 The result of that meeting ensured that every baby born in Queensland has since been screened via the 'heel prick test' for an additional 30 rare genetic disorders.
 This has prevented the unnecessary death or disability caused by these disorders if left undetected and untreated.